Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	11. Note on synergy:  Mental transcription services would be more popular where exuberant kids were getting to use them, and schools would be more exotic, exciting places as well.
 It mitigates the boringness.
 	12. Downside analysis:  Schools are also a natural place to push panarchic indoctrination, but while the *results* of panarchic indoctrination have something going for them (widespread advanced art skills), the pressure is still stressful.
 	13. Note on synergy:  If I believed that enlightened policing actually protected the public more than it protected corrupt people from miserable dissidents, I'd believe it defended the utopianism of creche education services more...
+	14. Categorization:  Educational systems have a history of being deployed against 'unwanted' thought, which is what makes the creches into (weak) omniconverters, but it also earns them the 'Homogenizing' tag.
+At the same time, advanced thought eventually gets very broad, so they're also diversifying... it really depends on how they're governed.
-	14. Bureaucratic waste analysis:  Mostly literal.
+	15. Bureaucratic waste analysis:  Mostly literal.
 The schools are 'unnecessary' expenses that require large amounts of administrative talent for marginal returns.
 Also, you occasionally get cases like mine; my childhood opposition to public schooling was seen as "primitive", but it was rooted in my high-tech ideals, as my school did not serve them very well at all!
-	15. Utopic rating:  2/5, +1 in Imperial-majority populations (serenity), +1 if mental transcription services are present, +1 if aging is curable, -2 with nationalist indoctrination, -1 with panarchic indoctrination
+	16. Utopic rating:  2/5, +1 in Imperial-majority populations (serenity), +1 if mental transcription services are present, +1 if aging is curable, -2 with nationalist indoctrination, -1 with panarchic indoctrination
-	16. Public protection rating: 4/5
+	17. Public protection rating: 4/5
-	17. Technological smoothness: 5/5
+	18. Technological smoothness: 5/5
-	18. Technological extremophilia: 4/5
+	19. Technological extremophilia: 4/5
+	20. Stress/Boredom rating:  4/5 (Stressful)
-	19. Kind of person most protected: Schoolteachers.
+	21. Kind of person most protected: Schoolteachers.
+	22. Special categories:  Homogenizing, Diversifying, Failsafe
+	23. Conversion potential:  Panarchy<->Commonwealth (limited); Panarchy<->Empire (limited); Commonwealth<->Empire (limited)
 30. Potentialities Overseer
 	1. Authorial protest:  I have a pretty good idea what a potentialities overseer should be and how to write with them, narratively.
 Despite that, I think this technology slot should actually hold a 'Collapse Overseer' technology, which would be a +Influence tech.
 This restores to the Panarchy the +Influence that was lost by converting Panarchic Capital to Voluntary Order.
 The collapse overseer would be an AI overseer that does not assist governing at all, but watches society to automatically assemble post mortems on organizations that fail.
 	2. Mechanical protest:  Playing normally, -10% upkeep is generally wasted, because the bureaucratic waste expense greatly exceeds the upkeep savings.
 Unless this has some hidden effect, it isn't normally worth using.